penguin random house logo

 © Talya Zemach-Bersin

 Karla Cornejo Villavicencio is the author of the National Book Award finalist The Undocumented Americans.
-Her work, which focuses on race, culture, and immigration, has appeared in The New York Times, The Atlantic, Vogue, Elle, The New Republic, The Daily Beast, n+1, The New Inquiry, and Interview magazine.
+Her work, which focuses on race, culture, and immigration, has appeared in The New York Times, The New Yorker, Vogue, Elle, n+1, The New Inquiry, Interview, and on NPR.
 View titles by Karla Cornejo Villavicencio

 First-Year Reading (FYR) Guide for The Undocumented Americans